|Values are valid only on day of printing.|

-Many fungi in the environment cause disease in severely compromised human hosts.
-Accordingly, the range of potential pathogenic fungi has increased as the number of immunosuppressed individuals (eg, persons with AIDS, patients receiving chemotherapy, or transplant rejection therapy) has increased.
+Many fungi in the environment cause disease in immunocompromised human hosts.
+Accordingly, the range of potential pathogenic fungi has increased as the number of immunosuppressed individuals (eg, persons with AIDS, patients receiving chemotherapy or transplant rejection therapy) has increased.
+Isolation and identification of the infecting fungus in the clinical laboratory can help guide patient care.

 Diagnosing fungal infections from specimens other than blood, skin, hair, nail, and vagina (separate tests are available for these specimen sites)

-Positive cultures of filamentous fungi are reported with the organism identification.
+Positive cultures of yeast and filamentous fungi are reported with the organism identification.

 The clinician must determine whether or not the presence of an organism is significant.
 A final negative report is issued after 24 days of incubation.